Updated 27 November 2009

 2. This scope is for primarily for astronomy.

 3. The highest magnification possible with the supplied eyepieces (30x) is kind of low and you won't see much detail on Jupiter and Saturn.
-You can always get seperate eyepieces to boost up the magnification, however this will basically double the cost of the scope (and if you're going to spend $100+ I'd recommend getting the Orion SpaceProbe 3 Altaz Reflector Telescope instead)!
+You can always get separate eyepieces to boost up the magnification, however this will basically double the cost of the scope (and if you're going to spend $100+ I'd recommend getting the Orion SpaceProbe 3 Altaz Reflector Telescope instead)!

 5. The Red Dot finder requires button batteries (they are supplied with the unit).
 They last a long time in normal use, but it you forget to shut off the finder when you put the scope away the batteries will probably be dead the next time you go to use the scope!